 The Upstream Team is founded and coordinated by a small group of mostly young researchers that are embedded within the Department of Epidemiology and Data Science at the Amsterdam University Medical Center - location VUmc, part of the Amsterdam Public Health Research Institute.
 We closely collaborate with renowned experts in and across the domains of environment, lifestyle behaviours and chronic diseases.

 Jeroen Lakerveld, PhD

-"Our environment matters for our behaviour and health.
+"Our environment drives our behaviour and co-determines health.

 It is complex, but it matters."